 Screening is a way to evaluate people without symptoms to determine if they are at risk for cancer or have already developed cancer.

-- Assessing your medical history and lifestyle habits that may increase or decrease your risk of thyroid cancer
+- Assessing your medical history and lifestyle habits for anything that may increase or decrease your risk of uterine cancer

-- Testing to identify early signs of thyroid cancer
+- Tests to identify early signs of uterine cancer

 - Reviewer: Mohei Abouzied, MD, FACP